cram-connect/cram-connect.github.io/index.md

 Our user guide, contains the current pages and functionality of our Cram Connect web application.

 ### Landing page
 The landing page is the top-level URL for the Cram Connect website.
+Users can opt to sign in using the user icon button located at the top right corner of the screen.
 ![](images/M1/landing.jpg)

 ### Sign in
 The user can login in to manage their account and interact with the Cram Connect community.
+If the user does not have an account, they can opt to register for an account with.
 ![](images/M2/signin.JPG)

 ### Register